King Says Jordan A Strong Nation That Grows Stronger In Times Of Crisis

-During a meeting at Al Husseiniya Palace attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, King Abdullah urged representatives of the private sector to contribute in providing ideas and solutions to support economic sectors that were affected by the current conditions, especially tourism.
+During a meeting at Al Husseiniya Palace attended by HRH Crown Prince Hussein, King Abdullah urged representatives of the private sector to contribute in providing ideas and solutions to support economic sectors that were affected by the current conditions, especially tourism, according to a Royal Court statement.

 His Majesty said Jordan has experience in dealing with crises and is able to continue building its economy during difficult conditions, noting that the Kingdom has the support of Arab and friendly countries because it is a strong nation.